canro91/canro91.github.io/_posts/2020-07-05-LetsGoStudyPlan.md

 ## How to learn Go?
 Methodology

 To learn a new programming language, library or framework, stop passively reading tutorials and copy-pasting code you find online.

-Follow these two principles:
+Instead, follow these two principles:

-**Learn something by doing**.
+**1. Learn something by doing**.
 This is one of the takeaways from the book [Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}).
 Instead of watching videos or skimming books, recreate examples and build mini-projects.

-**Don't Copy and Paste**.
+**2. Don't Copy and Paste**.
 Instead of copy-pasting, read the sample code, "cover" it and reproduce it without looking at it.
 If you get stuck, search online instead of going back to the sample.
 For exercises, read the instructions and try to solve them by yourself.
 Then, check your solution.

 > _"Instead of dissecting a frog, build one"_.
 >